FULL FIX: Exe files deleting themselves on Windows 10/11

-If this solves your problem, you’ll need to repeat this process every time you want to run that exe file.
-Alternatively, you can force the application to always run with administrative privileges.
-To do that, follow these steps:
+Note: If this solves your problem, you’ll need to repeat this process every time you want to run that exe file.

 - Right-click the problematic exe file and choose Properties from the menu.

 - Head over to the Compatibility tab and check Run this program as an administrator option.
-Now click Apply and OK to save changes.
+Click Apply and OK to save the changes.

 - Open the Settings app and navigate to the Accounts section.

-- Select Family & other people from the left pane.
-Choose Add someone else to this PC from the right pane.
+- Select Family & other people from the left pane and choose Add someone else to this PC from the right pane.

-- Select I don’t have this person’s sign-in information > Add a user without a Microsoft account.
+- Select I don’t have this person’s sign-in information, then Add a user without a Microsoft account.

-- Now you just have to enter the username for the new account and click Next.
+- Enter the username for the new account and click Next.

 - Open the Settings app and navigate to the Update & Security section.

-- Press Windows Key + R to open the Run dialog.
-Now type msconfig and click OK or press Enter.
+- Press the Windows Key + R combination, type msconfig, and press Enter.

-- System Configuration window will open.
-Navigate to the Services tab and check Hide all Microsoft services checkbox.
+- Navigate to the Services tab and check the Hide all Microsoft services box.
 Click the Disable all button to disable all available services.

-- When Task Manager opens, you should see a list of startup applications.
-Right-click the first application on the list and pick Disable from the menu.
+- Right-click the first application on the list and pick Disable from the menu.
 Do this for all applications on the list.

-- Choose Download and install updates (recommended) and click Next.
+- Choose Download and install updates and click Next.

-- Now follow the instructions on the screen.
+- Follow the instructions on the screen.
 Once you reach Ready to install screen select Change what to keep.

 - Select Keep personal files and apps option and click Next.